Onelinerhub/onelinerhub/README.md

 - Example can be specified using ```## Example``` header followed by 2 code blocks (input and output examples)

 Use [this template](/template.md) for creating new code pieces.

+## FAQ
+- "What if I want to create new folder/technology in onelinerhub repo?"
+- You are welcome to do it with pull request as long as it is useful technology/solution for engineers

+- "What if I want to edit some published code?"
+- You are welcome to do it with pull request as long as it will make the code better (simple, modern, minimal)

+- "Can I post multi-line code (not a one-liner)?"
+- Yes, as long as the solution is targeted towards specific problem and is well explained